SoftwareAG/c8y-docs/content/apama/troubleshooting-bundle/alarms.md

 In Apama Starter, a user can have a maximum of 3 active models.
 For example, a user is working with the licensed Apama-ctrl microservice and has 5 active models, and then switches to Apama Starter.
 Since Apama Starter does not allow more than 3 active models, it deactivates all the active models (5) and raises an alarm to notify the user.

-#### High memory usage
+#### <a name="apama_highmemoryusage"></a>High memory usage

 This alarm is raised whenever the correlator consumes 90% of the maximum memory permitted for the microservice container.
 During this time, the Apama-ctrl microservice automatically generates the diagnostics overview ZIP file which contains diagnostics information used for identifying the most likely cause for memory consumption.

-There are 3 variants of this alarm, depending on the time and count restrictions of the generated diagnostics overview zip file.
+There are 3 variants of this alarm, depending on the time and count restrictions of the generated diagnostics overview ZIP file.

 First variant: